doubleirish/OSCON_2015/README.md

 Its a big world for small devices, and you need to be able to design not just for Android and iPhone, but the mobile world beyond as well.
 Over the course of this tutorial, youll learn critical skills in thinking about problems in a mobile context, how to apply these skills to address app design problems on any mobile platform, and how to design for future improvement.

+> Conor - writting apps for mobile is harder as you have to narrow your focus.
+This deck shows how to write apps thar are designed for the limitations and features of mobile.  [slides on blog](https://blog.paris.id.au/speaking/oscon-2015/)

   * 01:04:37 [Download](http://conferences.oreilly.com/oscon/open-source-2015/public/sv/q/724)

 ### Cross-device, cross-platform: Designing for the entire mobile universe - Paris Buttfield-Addison (Secret Lab Pty.
 Ltd.) and Christopher Neugebauer (@chrisjrn) - Part 2